To join the BCN Society, please download and return the BCN Society Membership Form.

 The meetings are on the first Thursday of the month, with the exception of the summer months, and are held at the Titford Pumphouse at the end of

 B69 4NL (Links to Google Maps)

 To my taste the best way to get there is up the Titford branch of the BCN, off the Old Main Line.
 We are at Tat Bank junction at the top of “The Crow” lock flight.
 The junction is under the M5, and signposted, between Valencia Wharf and Spon Lane junction.

 If you want to come by train, Langley Green Station is a few hundred yards away, on the line from Birmingham Moor Street to Stourbridge.
 Turn right coming out of the station, on to Western Road.
 Turn left at Tat Bank Road, and left again at Engine Street.

-By buses number 128 (Birmingham to Blackheath),and 89 (Birmingham to Blackheath via Dudley Road) go down Tat Bank Road past Engine Street, and 120 (Birmingham to Dudley) turns off Tat Bank Road at Western Road, before Engine Street, passing Langley Green station.
-This is probably the quickest bus from Birmingham, but the walk to the pumphouse is a little longer.
+By bus number 128 (Birmingham to Blackheath) goes down Tat Bank Road past Engine Street, and 120 (Birmingham to Dudley) turns off Tat Bank Road at Western Road, before Engine Street, passing Langley Green station.
+The is probably the quickest bus from Birmingham, but the walk to the pumphouse is a little longer.

 (There are changes coming on many Birmingham & Black Country bus services in the new year – so check the details)